divio/saleor-boilerplate/README.md

 You can disable this functionality by removing `aldryn-sso` from `INSTALLED_ADDONS` in settings.py.

-Sending emails
+Sending email
 -----------------
-You need to configure your project to be able to send an emails.
+You need to configure your project to be able to send email.
 You should set `EMAIL_URL` as your env variable.

-More details you will find on [dj-email-url package](https://github.com/migonzalvar/dj-email-url)
+You will find more information about this on [dj-email-url package](https://github.com/migonzalvar/dj-email-url).

 Check our article about how to achieve it:
 [Sending email in Divio Cloud applications](https://docs.divio.com/en/latest/reference/coding-sending-email.html)

-When you are using external SMTP it should looks like:
+When you are using external SMTP it should look like:
 ```submission://smtp_user:smtp_pass@smtp_host:port```

 Contribution